jaredhanson/dotfiles/node/README.md

 ### nvm

-To display the currently actived version of Node.js, execute:
+To display the currently active version of Node.js, execute:

 ```sh
 nvm current